Bath Time Help: Easing the Transition to the "Big Kid" Bathtub

 - One of the best investments you can make is an inflatable tub insert.
 This fits inside your bathtub, creating a soft, secure mini-tub for baby.

 - Fill the tub with water before placing baby in it.
-To a noise-sensitive child, running water can sound like Niagara Falls.
+To a noise-sensitive child, running water can sound like Niagara Falls and be frightening.

 - Make sure the water temperature is perfect.
 Always test it beforehand by immersing your hand up to your wrist.
 Or, dip your elbow in the water instead.
 (Don't rely on your fingers and palms, which are not as temperature-sensitive.)

 - Baby-proof your tub.
-A soft spout cover and slip-proof bath mat help prevent accidents—and your child will use them for years
+A bath tub bumper, soft spout cover and slip-proof bath mat help prevent accidents?and your child will use them for years

 - Make bath time fun, with intriguing, age-appropriate water toys.